-During the 17th Century Suratte was a thriving port under the Mughal rule.
+During the 17th Century, Suratte (Surat) was a thriving port under the Mughal rule.
 The city was famous for its muslin, indigo and spices, which were supplied to the city both from hinterland and via the Indian Ocean trade route.
-In the late 16th century and in the beginning of 17th century, Portuguese were dominant traders in Surat.
-It is said that they were so agitated when two Dutchmen visited Surat for the first time in 1602 to establish trade contact that they were captured and taken to Goa where they were finally hanged until death.
+In the late 16th century and at the beginning of the 17th century, Portuguese were dominant traders in Surat.
+It is said that they were so agitated when two Dutchmen visited Surat for the first time in 1602 to establish trade contacts that they were captured and taken to Goa where they were finally hanged until death.

 The Dutch East India Company controlled most of its trade in Asia via Surat.
 They had excellent relations with the Mughals and therefore unlike Portuguese, did not find the necessity to build elaborate forts.
 A number of Dutch East India company settlements quickly mushroomed in and around Surat as well as in Ahmedabad, Sarkhej and Agra.

 Dutch Cemetery in Ahmedabad located near Kankaria Lake